-EVAL-HEALTH (Developing and Testing of New Methodologies to Monitor and Evaluate Health Related EU-Funded Interventions in Cooperation Partner Countries) is an R&D project funded by the Seventh Framework Programme of the European Commission which has as its main goal to contribute to strengthen monitoring and evaluation (M&E) of European Union (EU) funded interventions in developing countries in the specific area of Health.
+EVAL-HEALTH (Developing and Testing of New Methodologies to Monitor and Evaluate Health Related EU-Funded Interventions in Cooperation Partner Countries) has been an R&D project funded by the Seventh Framework Programme of the European Commission which had as its main goal to contribute to strengthen monitoring and evaluation (M&E) of European Union (EU) funded interventions in developing countries in the specific area of Health.

-EVAL-HEALTH is planned as a 46 month R&D project, with 9 participants from Spain, Portugal, UK, The Netherlands, South Africa, Nigeria, Thailand, India and Colombia.
+EVAL-HEALTH was planned as a 46 month R&D project, with 9 participants from Spain, Portugal, UK, The Netherlands, South Africa, Nigeria, Thailand, India and Colombia.

-The consortium receives technical support from external international experts in areas of public health research, monitoring and evaluation and developmental aid.
+The consortium has received technical support from external international experts in areas of public health research, monitoring and evaluation and developmental aid.

 Showing posts 1 - 3 of 23.
 View more »